Welcome Chance Intrusions!

 No. There are too many exceptions — many rule-based dancers living on the West Coast, and many adaptive, experienced-based dancers living on the East Coast, like the history of the Savoy Ballroom in Harlem for example.
 And the theory ignores the dancers between the coasts.

-The geographical division is an oversimplification.
-So I prefer to think of it as a difference between vertical thinking versus lateral thinking, which can happen anywhere.
+These two kinds of thinking do exist, but the geographical division is an oversimplification.
+It's more accurate to think of it as a difference between vertical thinking versus lateral thinking, which can happen anywhere.

 Vertical and Lateral Thinking